WHAT IS HURLING?

 WHAT IF I DON'T KNOW HOW TO PLAY?

 Our league was founded with the intent of spreading the game to new audiences.
 We are learning everyday how to play ourselves.
 You will be in good company.

 At each practice we take the time to teach the fundamentals of the game to new members.
 We have coaches who know how to introduce the game to newbies.

 I DO NOT OWN A HURLEY OR KNOW HOW TO PROUNOUNCE A SLIOTAR...

 We have a variety of hurls for people to borrow when learning.
 Likewise we have a few loaner helmets.
 To get started all you need is activewear (t-shirt & shorts) and a pair of shoes you can run in, cleats are highly recommended.
 Many of our players also invest in a set of shin guards as used for soccer or lacrosse.

 We will be doing everything to keep the initial costs as low as possible to encourage more participation in this crazy addicting game.

 (Also, we will teach you how to pronounce Sliotar (that's the ball))

 WILL MY LADY FRIEND OR DUMB BOYFIEND BE ABLE TO COME WITH ME?

 Yes!
-This is a co-ed club sport.
+This is a multi-gender club sport.
 We want a diverse and hungry group of hurlers.
 The club only get s better and stronger faster when couples can compete against each other.
-We now have three types of play, co-ed, men's travel team and women's Camogie (slight rule differences, but basically hurling).
+We now have three types of play, adult, men's travel team and women's Camogie (slight rule differences, but basically hurling).